MegaBitmap/UDPBD-for-XEBP/README.md

 ## Requirements

-  * A PlayStation 2 console configured to run unsigned code via a custom boot loader.
+  * A PlayStation 2 console with a memory card that has either FreeMCBoot or PS2BBL installed.
 [PS2BBL](https://israpps.github.io/PlayStation2-Basic-BootLoader/) is the recommended option.
+  * If using ListBuilder, a computer with a recent version of [Python](https://www.python.org/) installed.
   * All of the requirements specific to the device you want to load games from.

+### UDPBD

+  * An OEM network adapter if using a fat PS2.
+  * A PC with enough free space to store game ISOs.
+  * A MBR FAT32 or exFAT formatted USB drive 1GB or larger.
+  This is used for XEB+ and assorted files, game ISOs are stored on the PC.
+  * An ethernet cable to connect the PS2 to the PC.
+If your PC does not have an ethernet port available, a USB ethernet adapter will work.

 ### HDD

-  * A Phat PlayStation 2 console.
+  * A fat PlayStation 2 console (SCPH-3XXXX or SCPH-5XXXX).
   * A PlayStation 2 network adapter or hard drive add-on.
   * A hard drive or SSD that is compatible with your PlayStation 2 network or hard drive adapter.
   * A FAT32 or exFAT formatted USB drive 1GB or larger.
   This is used for XEB+ and assorted files.
-  * A computer with a recent version of [Python](https://www.python.org/) installed.
   * A PC hard drive dock or USB adapter (optional).

 ### MX4SIO